jepa/FishForVisa/README.md

-# Overall project information
+# Marine species do not need visas: the transboundary nature of the world’s exploited marine species.

-This repository is intended for the project *Marine species do not need visas: the transboundary nature of the world’s exploited marine species* authored by Juliano Palacios-Abrantes, Gabriel Reygondeau, Colette Wabnitz and William W.L.
-Cheung
+This repository is intended to support the project *Marine species do not need visas: the transboundary nature of the world’s exploited marine species*

+**Authors**: Juliano Palacios-Abrantes<sup>1</sup>, Gabriel Reygondeau<sup>2</sup>, Colette Wabnitz<sup>3</sup> and William W.L.
+Cheung<sup>1</sup>.

+1. Institute for the Oceans and Fisheries, University of British Columbia, Vancouver, Canada.
+2. Yale University, New Haven, Connecticut, USA.
+3. Stockholm Resilience Center, Stockholm University, Stockholm, Sweden.

+\*Corresponding author: Juliano Palacios-Abrantes, j.palacios@oceans.ubc.ca

 # Project Goal:

-- Determine the number of curent fisheries that are shared by neighboring countries (transboundary)
+- Determine the number of current fisheries that are shared by neighboring countries (transboundary)
 - Estimate their contribution to global fishing catch and revenue

 ## Files and folders organization:

+In this repository you will find all of the code related to the manuscript *Marine species do not need visas: the transboundary nature of the world’s exploited marine species*. **Note** that the code needs to compile data from different sources including *OBIS*, *GBIF*, *The Sea Around Us*, and *FishBase*, among others.
+Due to the large volume of data, these are not in *GitHub*.
+Please email me to discuss other ways to share the data.

 ### Files